top of page

 Liz Koltis

-Liz Koltis holds a Bachelor of Music degree in Commercial Music with a Vocal Performance emphasis from Belmont University.
-Before choosing to stay home to homeschool her two children, she taught private voice lessons, early childhood music classes, and was a session vocalist here in Nashville.
-Liz brings a passion for both music and children to the early elementary music class and private voice lessons she will teach this year.
-She currently sings with Nashville in Harmony, and when she’s not spending time with her family, she can almost certainly be found out in nature.
-Liz will be introducing our K-3 students to music through her fun and engaging class.
+Liz Pratt holds a Bachelor of Music degree in Commercial Music with a Vocal Performance and Music Business double emphasis from Belmont University.
+Before choosing to homeschool her two children, she taught private voice lessons, early childhood music classes, and was a session vocalist here in Nashville.
+Liz brings a passion for both music and children to the private voice lessons she teaches at The Curve.
+In addition to leading our tutorial as a Director, Liz offers private voice lessons to our students.
+When she isn't working, Liz can almost certainly be found spending time with family, a good book, her dog, or in nature.

 Angela Ellis